South Iceland

 The Golden Circle

-You’re headed into the ‘volcano zone!’
+You’re headed into the “volcano zone!”
 South Iceland is a masterpiece of volcanic activity and home to some of the island’s most celebrated natural wonders along the ‘Golden Circle’ route which is a real must for sightseers.
-Its centerpiece is Thingvellir (UNESCO), where settlers established an assembly in AD 930 which has evolved into the world’s oldest parliament today.
-Thingvellir is also a masterpiece of nature, with a scenic lake and rifts which mark where the continental plates of America and Eurasia meet.
+Its centerpiece is Þingvellir National Park, where settlers established an assembly in AD 930 which has evolved into the world’s oldest parliament today. Þingvellir is also a masterpiece of nature, with a scenic lake and rifts which mark where the continental plates of America and Eurasia meet.

 Thingvellir National Park

-Other Golden Circle highlights include Gullfoss, the ‘Golden Falls’, a mighty two-tier waterfall on the Hvita River, and the geothermal fields of Geysir, where the spouting spring Strokkur erupts every ten minutes.
-This very geyser is actually the namesake for all the other geysers in the English language.
-It used to erupt at a skyscraper’s height but after a series of earthquakes in the early 2000’s it has cooled down…at least for now.
+Other Golden Circle highlights include Gullfoss, the ‘Golden Falls’, a mighty two-tier waterfall on the Hvítá River, and the geothermal fields of Geysir.
+The Great Geysir itself is actually the namesake for all the other geysers in the English language.
+Geysir used to erupt at a skyscraper’s height, but after a series of earthquakes in the early 2000s has cooled down…at least for now.
 However, his baby brother Strokkur now picks up the slack, spouting every 4-10 minutes right next to his quiet counterpart.
-You can easily see the natural waterwork go off multiple times and there is no admission fee!
+You can easily see the natural waterwork go off multiple times, and there is no admission fee!

 Places to visit on the South Coast

-The forces of nature in south Iceland have shaped not only the land but man’s life too.
+The forces of nature in South Iceland have shaped not only the land but man’s life too.
 Off the south coast, the Westman Islands were evacuated in 1973 due to a volcanic eruption.
-However, the inhabitants soon returned and are now up to 4500.
-The island can only be reached by ferry or plane but is well worth the extra effort.
-The soaring steep cliffs, the surrounding small islands, the roaming sheep and the clear volcanic evidence make up the most incredible setting.
-Topped up by the amazing culture and atmosphere amongst the locals.
-Additionally, made even better with amazing restaurants and bars.
+However, the inhabitants soon returned and are thriving.
+The island can only be reached by ferry or plane, but it is well worth the extra effort.
+The soaring steep cliffs, the surrounding small islands, the roaming sheep and the clear volcanic evidence create the most incredible setting.
+The icing on the cake is the unique culture and friendliness of the locals, made even better with amazing restaurants and bars.

 Westman Islands

-However, back onshore.
+Now, let’s go back to visiting “mainland” South Iceland.
 The road from Reykjavík, the capital, first takes you into Hveragerði.
-Truly the town of flora and fauna.
-It is where the path to Reykjadalur begins, which leads to a natural hot river you can bathe in!
+Truly the town of flora and fauna, Hveragerði is where the path to Reykjadalur hot spring valley begins, which leads to a natural hot river you can bathe in!

 Road in Iceland

-Onwards you have Hella and Hvolsvollur villages but right after the waterfalls and glaciers begin.
-Here you are about 1-1,5 hours out from Reykjavík.
-This is the location of Iceland’s star Eyjafjallajokull, the unpronounceable volcano that lies under a glacier that made itself known to the world in April 2010.
+Onwards, the road leads through Hella and Hvolsvöllur villages, and right after the waterfalls and glaciers begin.
+(Here you are about 1-1,5 hours out from Reykjavík.)
+This area is the location of Iceland’s star Eyjafjallajökull, the unpronounceable glacier-volcano that made itself known to the world in April 2010.

 Thorsmork near Eyjafjallajokull

-In the village of Vik, you’ll find the dramatic Reynisdrangar cliffs rising from the ocean, along with Reynisfjara beach, known for its black sand and spectacular patterns of basalt columns.
-A neighboring cliff Dyrholaey is also known to draw attention, mostly recognized for its stellar bird scene but also for being a spot for pilot dare-devils in Iceland, but small airplanes have been flown through the hole a couple of times!
+In the village of Vík, you’ll find the dramatic Reynisdrangar cliffs rising from the ocean, along with Reynisfjara beach, known for its black sand and spectacular patterns of basalt columns.
+A neighbouring cliff, Dyrhólaey, famous for its stellar bird scene but also for being a spot for pilot dare-devils in Iceland, but small airplanes have been flown through the hole a couple of times!

 Into the Southeastern parts of Iceland

-Next up are the glaciers, and they just keep getting bigger the farther east you go.
-Kotlujokull is the one with the all-year-round ice cave, Solheimajokull is the one you can go ice walking or even climbing on a day trip out from Reykjavík.
-However, the crown jewel is always Vatnajokull.
-Europe’s largest ice cap and all its outlet glaciers.
+Next up are the glaciers, and they just keep getting bigger the farther east you go!
+Kötlujökull is the one with the all-year-round ice cave, Sólheimajökull is the one where you can go ice walking or even ice climbing on a day trip out from Reykjavík.
+Mýrdalsjökull is the one where you can go snowmobiling.
+However, the crown jewel is always Vatnajökull, Europe’s largest ice cap, and all its outlet glaciers.
 They are hard to beat!

 Ice cave in Myrdalsjokull

-The southeast offers Europe’s largest glacier at Vatnajokull National Park where you can also experience the awe-inspiring Jokulsarlon glacial lagoon, renowned for its boat cruises among dancing icebergs.
-Furthermore its incredibly active birdlife and the cutest little seals that pop up all around the lagoon.
+The southeast offers Europe’s largest glacier at Vatnajökull National Park where you can also experience the awe-inspiring Jökulsárlón glacier lagoon, renowned for its boat cruises among dancing icebergs.
+Furthermore, the lagoon hosts active birdlife and the cute seals that pop up all around the lagoon.

 Glacier Lagoon

-As the icebergs descend from the lagoon they often drift ashore the black sand beach Solheimasandur that resides beneath the lagoon.
-The visual is absolutely mesmerizing.
-When the crystal-like icebergs meet the staggering black beach and have given the beach its name the Diamond Beach.
+As the icebergs descend from the lagoon, they often drift onto the black sand beach Sólheimasandur that lies beneath the lagoon.
+The mesmerising sight of crystal-like icebergs resting on dramatic black sands has given the beach its name “the Diamond Beach”.

 Diamond beach in Iceland

-Kirkjubaejarklaustur is another settlement about an hour from Vik.
-It is a quiet place with a slow-paced lifestyle.
-Where sheep and horses roam the fields and people walk to the shops and restaurants.
-There are a few great hotels around and the area is beautiful to stay at.
+Kirkjubæjarklaustur is another town about an hour from Vík.
+It is a quiet place with a relaxed lifestyle where sheep and horses roam the fields and people walk to the shops and restaurants.
+The town is known for its excellent farm-raised Arctic trout.

 Few places in Iceland can match the wealth of contrasts found at Skaftafell National Park.
-Where green woodlands and black mountains converge with the sheer white glacier in the shadow of the country’s highest peak, Hvannadalshnjukur.
+Green woodlands and black mountains converge with sheer white glaciers in the shadow of the country’s highest peak, Hvannadalshnjúkur.

 Waterfalls on the South Coast